willswats/the-stuffed-potato/README.md

 ## General Information

-This project was built within one week while at a work placement.
+This project was built within one week during work experience.
 It was built with [Next.js](https://nextjs.org/).

 ## Install